-Butches, studs, chapstick lesbians, stems are all GNC.
+Butches, studs, chapstick lesbians, and stems are all GNC.

 One final label: lesbian bed death.
-That’s a long-term relationship between 2 lesbians who have stopped having sex.
+That’s a long-term relationship between two lesbians who have stopped having sex.
 Sigh.

 Are you attracted to members of the opposite sex or your own sex?

-“Both!” said the bisexual person.
-Although they would probably have a preference for a particular sex.
+‘Both!’ says the bisexual person, although they would probably have a preference for a particular sex.